dyne/dnscrypt-proxy/README.markdown

 - [DNSCrypt WinClient](https://github.com/Noxwizard/dnscrypt-winclient):
 Easily enable/disable DNSCrypt on multiple adapters.
 Supports different ports and protocols, IPv6, parental controls and the proxy can act as a gateway service.
 Windows only, written in .NET.
-Designed for OpenDNS and CloudNS.

 - [DNSCrypt Windows Service Manager](http://simonclausen.dk/projects/dnscrypt-winservicemgr/):
 Assists in setting up DNSCrypt as a service, configure it and change network adapter DNS